Itseasymike/DoomPunchingBag/README.md

 * Don't wait too long though or the Baron wil kill you instantly! :japanese_goblin:
 * FISTS ONLY! :facepunch:

-## Tech

-* HTML
-* CSS
-* Bootstrap
-* Javascript
-* jQuery

 ## The Process

-From the get go, I planned on making a fairly simple game which would include the movement of images and the change of images on the game screen upon certain conditions being met.
+From the get go, I planned on making a fairly simple game which would include the movement of images and the change of images on the game screen depending upon certain conditions being met.

 ### Pseudocode
 ```